Project status: Concluded

-- to analyse the phenomenon of social participation in Coop from a quantitative perspective, producing an economic estimate of its relevance through some basic data, such as the hours of voluntary work carried out by volunteer members, the activities they conducted and the roles they held.
+- to analyse the phenomenon of social participation in Coop from a quantitative perspective, producing an economic estimate of its relevance through some basic data,

-- to investigate the effects of social participation, in terms of the relationship between volunteering in Coop and the local area, with the aim of examining participation as a cultural phenomenon.
+- to investigate the effects of social participation, in terms of the relationship between volunteering in Coop and the local area, with the aim of examining participation as a cultural phenomenon,

 The research included interviews with 12 of those responsible for social policies and the questionnaire was completed by 633 elected volunteer members, representing all of the major Coops at a national level.
 In regards to the analysis of the data collected from the volunteers, the core of the research, one of the first things to be verified was the high level of participation and the good motivations of the elected volunteer members.
 The data confirmed the capacity of Coop and the proposed model to motivate and satisfy the elected volunteer members and inspire their commitment.
 However, risks do exist, linked to the difficulty of some structures to attract young people and their greater sense of isolation within the cooperative.
 The analyses made it possible to come up with some policy advice that can help improve the functioning of this unusual system.

 So that the volunteers feel valued within the organization, it seems necessary that Coop provides them in advance with the tools for carrying out activities and, afterwards, lets them share in the obtained results.
 A fundamental consideration for a possible future increase in the participation of active members is therefore training for volunteers, which when the research was conducted seemed to still be little used, not very effective, at times fragmented and requiring innovation in its formulation and content.

 Depedri S., (2012), COOP e la partecipazione sociale nell’anno europeo del volontariato: una realtà, una motivazione, Euricse Report.